 Castaway Cay is Disney’s private island in the Bahamas.
-If you take one of the cruises to the Carribean you will stop here for the day.
+If you take one of the Disney cruises to the Caribbean you will stop here for the day.
 Keep reading to see what a treat you are in for.

 Castaway Cay is Disney’s very own private island in the Bahamas that they have leased from the Bahamian government.
 Anyone taking a Disney cruise out of Florida is sure to stop here at least once.
 The entire island is only 1,000 acres and Disney uses just 55 of those.

 Despite its small size, there are lots of things to do on the island.
 Amenities include gorgeous beaches, pristine lagoons teeming with curious sea life, splash-worthy water play areas, scenic walking trails, open-air BBQ dining locations serving complimentary meals, 2 stores featuring Castaway Cay gifts and souvenirs, free tram transportation around the island and more.

 Castaway Cay 5K

 Enjoy a bit of Caribbean marine life at the island’s 22-acre snorkeling lagoon, located at Castaway Cay’s Family Beach.